nikoi008/DStimer/README.md

 > Please keep in mind that this is a hobby project and I will likely not be implementing many of these soon, however feel free to fork it if you want to improve it.

 Since this is something that I will use daily, I have created a checklist with things that I want to add to this project to make it more enjoyable to use, such as:
-File handling - Creating sessions and save times that will be stored on the DS.
+✓ File handling - Creating sessions and save times that will be stored on the DS.
-AOX - Making an average of n solves to track my progress
+AOX - Making an average of n solves to track progress
-Scrambling beyond 3x3 - Introduce different scrambling for 2x2-7x7 and even more obscure cubes such as Square-1
+Scrambling beyond 3x3 - Introduce different scrambling for 2x2-7x7 and even more obscure cubes such as Square-1.
+Cubes available currently: 2x2,3x3
 More customisation - Ability to change colour of background, cube stickers and possibly fonts.